Svaha

+Svaha (Sanskrit: स्वाहा, IAST: Svāhā) is a Sanskrit term in Indian religions which refers to a goddess and also to a kind of incantation used in mantras and rituals.

-Svaha (Sanskrit: स्वाहा, IAST: Svāhā), also referred to as Manyanti, is the Hindu goddess of sacrifices featured in the Vedas.
+In Hinduism, Svaha, also referred to as Manyanti, is the Hindu goddess of sacrifices featured in the Vedas.
 She is the consort of Agni, and the daughter of either Daksha or Brihaspati, depending on the literary tradition.
 According to the Brahmavaivarta Purana, she is an aspect of Prakriti (nature), an element without which Agni cannot sustain.

-Additionally, in Hinduism, the Sanskrit lexical item svāhā (romanized Sanskrit transcription; Devanagari: स्वाहा; Chinese: 薩婆訶, sà pó hē, Japanese: sowaka; Tibetan: སྭཱ་ཧཱ་ sw'a h'a; Korean: 사바하, sabaha) is a denouement used at the end of a mantra, which is invoked during yajna fire sacrifices and worship.
-Svāhā is chanted to offer oblation to the gods.
+Hinduism and Mahayana Buddhism (including Vajrayana) both make use of Svāhā as a mantric invokation recited during rituals or as part of mantras.
 As a feminine noun, svāhā in the Rigveda may also mean oblation (to Agni or Indra).
 Svaha is also considered to mean an auspicious ending.

 Etymology

 Etymologically, the Sanskrit term derives from the root words सू sū- "good" and आहा -āhā "to call".